Vorticity evolution in a rigid pipe of circular cross-section

-The mean sizes of the vortices ought to be moderate and are well-above the dissipative scales.
-Thus the turbulent puffs are not random in general, as compared to turbulence, but their dynamic behaviours do require statistical descriptions as the number of vorticity scales involved is already rather large.
-It is essential to notice that these puffs are not strong and abundant enough to trigger transition as they represent the transitional flow structures between the streamlined laminar flow and weakly turbulence.
+The mean sizes of the vortices ought to be moderate, and are well-above the dissipative scales.
+Thus, the turbulent puffs are not random in general, as compared to turbulence.
+But their dynamic behaviours do require statistical descriptions as the number of vorticity scales involved is already rather large.
+It is essential to notice that these puffs are not strong and abundant enough to trigger transition, as they represent the transitional flow structures between the streamlined laminar flow, and the weak turbulence.
 As the initial data become stronger or the Reynolds number becomes larger, more vortices of smaller scales will be created out of the non-linearity.
 As indicated in the re-laminarisation of the puffs by reducing the Reynolds number (Peixinho \& Mullin 2006), the puff structures in the subsequent development remain in an identifiable fashion and they do not become chaotic.
 In particular, the test results suggest that the decay of the puff follows an exponential rate in space and in time (a typical smoothing effect due to heat kernel).
 The flow visualisation highlights the existence of $two$ longitudinal vortices preceding the appearance of the puff flow at Reynolds number $Re{=}1750$.
 It can be interpreted from many experimental data that, at the Reynolds number $Re {<} 1750$, the pipe flow has large-scale non-chaotic structures (\S 2 of Mullin 2011).
-The two terms solution of (\ref{vort-sol}) precisely describes the flow composition in the early evolutional phase.
+The two-terms solution of (\ref{vort-sol}) precisely describes the flow composition in the early evolution.

-Turbulent slugs is related to the next flow scales in the vorticity hierarchy of the non-linearity.
+Turbulent slugs are related to the next flow scales in the vorticity hierarchy of the non-linearity.
 They can be described as vorticity patches with the scales from the vorticity powers